-Two Young Girls Make Speaking with the Dead Popular
+Fox Girls Make Speaking with the Dead a Major Pastime

-Due to the profound amount of publicity, the girls received for their amazing abilities; now everyone wanted to communicate with spirits.
-In fact, it was so popular, the mania quickly spread to the British Isles and beyond.
+Point of fact, due to the profound amount of publicity, now everyone wanted to communicate with spirits.
+By in large, spiritualism mushroomed, and the mania quickly spread to the British Isles and beyond.

 How the Craze Began

 On the evening of March 31, 1848, the two youngest daughters, Kate (11) and Margaret (15), got the idea to pose questions to the spirit.
 They wanted to see if they could get an intelligent response.
-The girls would snap their fingers a certain number of times.
-A spirit, the girls called, ‘Mr. Splitfoot’, responded with the same number of raps.
+In brief, the girls would snap their fingers a certain number of times.
+Amazingly, a spirit, the girls called, ‘Mr. Splitfoot’, responded with the same number of raps.

 Next, the girls asked yes and no questions to find out why the spirit was present.
 Interestingly, they did this by devising a method of communication by counting the number of raps a spirit made in answer to questions.
 To add to this, each letter of the alphabet had a certain number of raps associated with it which eventually spelled out words and ultimately sentences.